From the November 14, 1933 edition of the Lewiston Daily Sun.

 Kingsbury Piper first entered into public service in 1912 when he was named as a state pension agent for Maine, succeeding George Dodge, who had died several weeks prior.
-Two years afterwards Piper began service as a trustee and secretary for the Central Maine Sanitorium at Fairfield, and would later be employed as a Federal income tax adviser, accountant and internal revenue agent.
+Two years afterward Piper began service as a trustee and secretary for the Central Maine Sanitorium at Fairfield, and would later be employed as a Federal income tax adviser, accountant, and internal revenue agent.

 From the Bay State Monthly, 1907.

 Piper continued to be active in politics well into his sixth decade, being elected as one of Bangor's representatives to the Maine General Assembly in 1932.
 Serving in the 1933-34 legislative session, Piper's tenure in the house of representatives lasted but one term, and in his final year of service was nominated by President Roosevelt to be the United States Marshal for Maine.
 Piper was later confirmed and entered upon his duties in March 1934, serving until his death at age 68 on January 14, 1935.
 He was later buried at the Mt.
 Hope Cemetery in Bangor, also the resting place of his first and second wives.